 It is particularly ironic that after a similar incident in May 2015, a safety control was installed to

 automatically stop trains that may be in danger of collision, though the National Transportation

 Safety Board is yet to confirm whether this safety control was running at the time

 Whether it was overconfidence in automatic systems or simply human error remains to be seen.

-As the tyre was removed it exploded, throwing the worker 10-15 meters away, killing him on site.
+air.
+As the tyre was removed it exploded, throwing the worker 10 to 15 meters away, killing him.

 The lesson to take from this was to ensure not only that workers are trained in their own jobs but also that they don’t step outside their own job without proper training.

 The FIFO tragedy